-Reservations must be made at least 5 days in advance of the disired date.
-To make a reservation, fill in the form below or contact the museum at email@example.com.
+Reservations must be made at least 5 days in advance of the desired date.
+To make a reservation, fill in the form below or contact the museum at firstname.lastname@example.org.

 For reserved places, only possible for the first two tours in the morning, we ask a donation of minimal of € 2,50 per person.
 Other visitors can be added to groups of fewer than 20 people.
 Tours with reservations also begin promptly at the appointed time.
 If a group is not present at the appointed time, the reservation is cancelled and other visitors can take those places.
 Also, in the case of reservations, you are advised to be present 15 minutes before the appointed time.

 The Museum Shop has a large variety of books about Corrie or written by her, both in Dutch and several foreign languages, including English.
 In addition, the shop also sells radio speeches, the Hiding Place DVD and an animated DVD for children.
 Our Museum Book "More Than a Hiding Place", written by Emily S. Smith, is the most complete book about Corrie and her family.
 It contains over 200 photographs (many in color) and the inspiring story of Corrie's life, told primarily in her own words.
 Many items from the Museum Shop can be ordered online.

 Unable to visit the Museum?
 Then watch our Virtual Tour and experience the Ten Boom's amazing story.
 To watch the Virtual Tour, you need to have installed Adobe Flashplayer .